Quick summary

 (a) amendment of the statutes,

-(c) approval of the budget, the financial statements, the profit and loss account and the report on the management of the owners’ association and the management of the house and the land, as well as the total amount of the contributions for the management of the house and the land for the next period and the decision on the accounting or settlement of unspent contributions,
+(c) approval of the budget, the financial statements, the profit and loss account and the report on the management of the owners’ association and the management of the house and the land, as well as the total amount of the contributions for the management of the house and the land for the next period and the decision on the settlement or settlement of unspent contributions,

 (d) the approval of the type of services and the method of charging for the services to the units,